mleduque/Jimfix/jimfix/readme/readme.txt

 This component may be overkill.
 It provides of a listing of all the changes it makes so if you don't like some of them, you can uninstall the component.

-		       --- Prevent silent prebuffs ---

-Under certain conditions, SCS smarter mages will silently gain some long duration prebuffs.
-This component changes this behavior to always display these prebuffs in the combat log.

 	   --- Add spell school notifications to the combat log ---